 Iris Vineyards Pinot Gris

-The winery: Iris Vineyards used to have a tasting room on top of a gentle hill surrounded by their estate vineyards, but they since moved and have an urban tasting room in Springfield instead.
-It’s perfectly located to staying at one of these boutique hotels in Eugene, Oregon.
+The winery: Iris Vineyards used to have a tasting room on top of a gentle hill surrounded by their estate vineyards, but they have since moved and have an urban tasting room in Springfield instead.
+It’s perfectly located to stay at one of these boutique hotels in Eugene, Oregon.

 Owners Richard and Pamela grew up in Eugene and met in high school.
 Richard grew up on a farm helping his dad tend hazelnuts and his grandmother make wine, so you can see winemaking goes way back for this couple!